Spomky-Labs/pwa-bundle/README.md

 ### Workbox Precaching

-If you use the provided Service Worker, you can enable the Workbox Precaching feature.
+By default, the Workbox Precaching feature is enabled.
-It is enabled by default.
 You can disable it by removing the placeholder in the service worker file.
-By default, the placeholder is `//PRECACHING_PLACEHOLDER`.
+The placeholder is `//PRECACHING_PLACEHOLDER` and can be changed from the bundle configuration.

 ### Workbox Warm Cache